 All gasoline and propane powered equipment and associated fuel supplies shall be stored exterior to the school building and in accordance with regulations.

 Mechanical, boiler, crawl space and fan room doors are to be kept closed and locked at all times.

 Mechanical, boiler, crawl space and fan rooms shall not be used for storage.

 Corridors utilized for coat storage (coat racks) shall be equipped with a smoke detector(s) connected to the fire alarm system.

-As alcohol based hand sanitizers are flammable liquids, all sites shall use non-alcohol based hand sanitizers that meet the Occupational Health and Safety standards outlined for the district.
+As alcohol based hand sanitizers are flammable liquids, all sites shall use non-alcohol based hand sanitizers that meet the Occupational Health and Safety standards outlined for the Division.

 If parents choose to send alcohol based hand sanitizers to school with their children, the hand sanitizer shall be in a container of 75 ml or less.
 Parents shall be advised that, in sending the alcohol based hand sanitizer to school, they are assuming responsibility for educating their child on the proper storage and use of the product and its potential for adverse effects.